FAIR Buyer Guidance

 What to do after you have the answers

-Use the answers to compare candidates and make an informed hiring decision.
+Use the answers to compare candidates before hiring.

 • Compare fee quotes, specialty fit, and sample report quality across multiple appraisers.